SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise4.md

 With a running instance of Spring Config server, navigate to an endpoint in a .NET Core application and see the values output.

 > [!NOTE]
-> For this exercise a Spring Config server have already been initialized.
+> For this exercise a Spring Config server has already been initialized.
 The settings have been preloaded below.

 ## Get Started